 We stand firmly behind the strength and quality of our products as outlined in our product specification.
 Where I get concerned is when people talk in terms of the same type of product liability that other people would have with other types of consumer products.
 To legislate quality on that level into software where you have inherent issues is in my mind ill advised and would only play to the advantage of the American trial lawyers.
 So, I think it would be big business for lawyers.
 I think it would stifle innovation.
 I think it would slow innovation.
 I don't think it would be a good thing.
 Have you had a customer try to get RSA to assume any liability and have it written into contracts?

 We've had acceptance criteria written into contracts, which we would prefer to do in a pilot phase.
 And which we will certainly do.
 That's perfectly acceptable.
 You're not going to deploy a security product and say to our salesperson, 'I'll buy three million of those.'
 People tend to pilot our products first and that's OK.
 They do get a familiarity with it.
 When you get it into a live environment, it's never quite the same as the pilot environment.
 But by and large, they get a good feel for it.
-Are those points something that users may not understand, and they're just venting their frustration when they
+Are those points something that users may not understand, and they're just venting their frustration when they call for vendor liability?

 I think the software industry has to take responsibility for allowing some pretty shoddy products to get into the marketplace.
 Having said that, I know that we work extremely hard on our quality control.
 It's really incumbent on us to make sure that we're responsible for our own products, but I can certainly understand the frustrations of people who buy tech products and have incessant product or quality issues.
 We use our own products at RSA.
 RSA Security recently underwent some internal reorganization of product lines and staff reductions in light of recent quarterly revenue misses.
 Can you explain the impact, if any, of the reorganization to users?